Everloom-129/ECE448-CS440_MP_SP23/mp11/gpt4.md

         -1 if the paddle should move upward
         0 if the paddle should be stationary
         1 if the paddle should move downward
         '''
         raise RuntimeError('You need to write this!')

-class deep_q():
-    def __init__(self, alpha, epsilon, gamma, nfirst):
-        '''
-        Create a new deep_q learner.
-        Your q_learner object should store the provided values of alpha, epsilon, gamma, and nfirst.
-        It should also create a deep learning model that will accept (state,action) as input, and estimate Q as the output.

-        @params:
-        alpha (scalar) - learning rate of the Q-learner epsilon (scalar) - probability of taking a random action gamma (scalar) - discount factor
-        nfirst (scalar) - exploring each state/action pair nfirst times before exploiting

-        @return:
-        None
-        '''
-        raise RuntimeError('You need to write this!')

-    def act(self, state):
-        '''
-        Decide what action to take in the current state.
-        You are free to determine your own exploration/exploitation policy -- you don't need to use the epsilon and nfirst provided to you.

-        @params:
-        state: a list of 5 floats: ball_x, ball_y, ball_vx, ball_vy, paddle_y.

-        @return:
-        -1 if the paddle should move upward
-        0 if the paddle should be stationary
-        1 if the paddle should move downward
-        '''
-        raise RuntimeError('You need to write this!')

-    def learn(self, state, action, reward, newstate):
-        '''
-        Perform one iteration of training on a deep-Q model.

-        @params:
-        state: a list of 5 floats: ball_x, ball_y, ball_vx, ball_vy, paddle_y
-        action: an integer, one of -1, 0, or +1
-        reward: a reward; positive for hitting the ball, negative for losing a game
-        newstate: a list of 5 floats, in the same format as state

-        @return:
-        None
-        '''
-        raise RuntimeError('You need to write this!')

-    def save(self, filename):
-        '''
-        Save your trained deep-Q model to a file.
-        This can save in any format you like, as long as your "load" function uses the same file format.

-        @params:
-        filename (str) - filename to which it should be saved
-        @return:
-        None
-        '''
-        raise RuntimeError('You need to write this!')

-    def load(self, filename):
-        '''
-        Load your deep-Q model from a file.
-        This should load from whatever file format your save function used.

-        @params:
-        filename (str) - filename from which it should be loaded
-        @return:
-        None
-        '''
-        raise RuntimeError('You need to write this!')